arthurpicht/meta/README.md

 The configuration of meta is done by a configuration file with name `meta.conf`.
 The idea is to store `meta.conf` in a git repository on its own.
 When starting developing or deploying on a new location, only that single meta repository needs to be cloned.
-All other repositories needed to be cloned will be handled by meta subsequently.
+All subsequent clones and further git operations will then be handled by meta.

 Meta is intentionally restricted to "reading" operations.